-Nikki Harris, MA, CBHC-BS COE-NF Training and education lead role
+Nikki Harris, MA, CBHC-BS

+Training and Education Lead

+Nikki serves as the training and education lead for the Center of Excellence for Behavioral Health in Nursing Facilities (COE-NF).
 For the past 20 years, Nikki has provided program implementation, development, management, external and internal trainings, policy development, quality assurance, and managed training coordination and technical support throughout the southeast region.

-Previously, she served as the project manager for the Division of Behavioral Health and Substance Use Services within the South Carolina Department of Corrections.
+Previously, she served as the program manager for the Division of Behavioral Health and Substance Use Services within the South Carolina Department of Corrections.

-She has a B.A. in Psychology from the University of South Carolina, a M.A. in Counseling from Webster University and is a Certified Behavioral Specialist.
+She has a B.A. in psychology from the University of South Carolina, a M.A. in counseling from Webster University and is a certified behavioral specialist.

-Presenter and Host
+Presenter